BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

 On the base layer, once a transaction is broadcast from a wallet via a node, the Bitcoin network starts processing it.
 Users may want to stay informed about this progress, particularly when a transaction takes longer than expected.
 The average transaction time on the base layer is 10 minutes, but this can vary a lot depending on the fee the sender was willing to pay.
 In extreme cases, it is possible to retroactively increase the transaction fee to get validated faster with a [Replace-by-Fee](/guide/glossary/#replace-by-fee-rbf) technique.

-On the Lightning network, transactions happen inside payment channels that are established on the base layer between the two participants.
+On the Lightning network, transactions happen inside payment channels that are established on the base layer between two participants.
 The state of ownership of the bitcoin within the channel is maintained by the participant Lightning network nodes.
 Transactions on this layer are almost instant, and have negligible fees.
 There are however fees to open and close channels as this is recorded on the base layer.

 To find out more, visit the [Sending bitcoin](/guide/payments/send/) page.